 For the literature program we primarily rely on content from Lit2Go, a site operated by the Florida Center for Instructional Technology.
 This site provides classic works of literature as well as a read-aloud audio accompaniment.
 In our experience, providing students an audio and text component for reading literature supercharges learning and interest.
 We use almost the full library of books on the Lit2Go site throughout our K12 program, although we have left out books determined not to align with outroverall program objectives.
 Writing assignments are created by our teachers on the platform.

 For early reading we have selected the SoundBlends series of books writen by Dr. Erin Johnson.
 These books are available for purchase from Amazon.
 Studia Nova has created interactive courses based on the SoundBlends books, our students are not required to purchase them; although there is something gratifying about an actual book, and many of our families enjoy having the hard copy books.
-SoundBlends has been chosen due to it rigorous adherence to a phonics-based approach.
+SoundBlends was chosen due to it rigorous adherence to a phonics-based approach.
 Teaching students to sound out words is the most reliable method to getting them reading quickly and effectively.

 IXL and Various Open Source Videos